It's time to change how we value teachers

 Teacher compensation

-Nationally, EPI reports “The teacher total compensation penalty was 14.2% in 2021 (a 23.5% wage penalty offset by a 9.3% benefits advantage).
-California’s figures are better, according to NEA, but the average teacher in this state still starts with less than a living wage — and education support personnel (ESP) earn far less than that level:
+Nationally, EPI reports, “The teacher total compensation penalty in 2024 was 17.1% (a 26.9% wage penalty offset by a 9.7% benefits advantage)”.
+California’s figures are better than those in most other states, according to NEA, but the average teacher in this state still starts their career with less than a living wage.
+Aides and other education support personnel (ESP) earn far less than credentialed teachers.

 What would it take to pay teachers well?

-Pay isn’t the only thing that matters to a talented person making a career choice.
-But it does matter.
+Pay isn’t the only thing that matters to a talented person making a career choice, but it does matter.
 College debt doesn’t just go away on its own, and rent can be gut-wrenching.
+About 60% of teachers borrow to attend college, and more than a third of all teachers currently owe some or all of their student loan balance.

-Over time, societies get what they pay for.
+Over time, market forces affect employment choices.
 Low average pay for teachers affects the reputation of the profession, which further damages its appeal.
 This is an issue that threatens the future of the United States as a whole.

-Based on international research by the OECD, teachers in countries with a reputation for strong education systems make a lot more money.
-In Finland and Germany, for example, teachers make about the same as the average college graduate.
+Based on global research by the OECD, the selectivity of the teaching profession varies from country to country and from place to place.
+In the countries with the world's best education systems, teachers live well and enjoy public respect.
 In the US, by contrast, teachers make a little over half as much as graduates in other lines of work.

 It’s a vicious circle, and a national problem.